Sato hyperfunctions via relative Dolbeault cohomology

 Thus $M$ is purely $l$-codimensional in $E$ \wrt\ $\Z_{E}$.

 \begin{definition} We set $or_{M/E}=\scH^{l}_{M}(\Z_{E})$ and call it the {\em orientation sheaf} of the bundle $E\ra M$. \end{definition}

 \begin{remark} The sheaf $or_{M/E}$ is a sheaf on $M$.
-It is what is referred to as the relative orientation sheaf of the embedding $i:M\hra E$ of $M$ by the zero section and describes the orientations of the fibers of $\pi:E\ra M$.
+It is what is referred to as the relative orientation sheaf of the embedding $i:M\hra E$ and describes the orientations of the fibers of $\pi:E\ra M$. \end{remark}